mnebuerquo/add-my-account/readme.md

 whatever, I'll provide the user instructions to copy/paste from their terminal to an email.

+4. Other people can fork this repo and change some configuration for their public keys and user names, then they can do the same thing.

 ## Features

 These are features the program will one day have: